microsoft/dicom-server/docs/resources/v2-conformance-statement.md

 - `application/dicom+json`

-Note that any instances stored with leniency applied to indexed attributes may not be retrievable by attributes which failed validation.
+Note if an instance returned validation warnings for searchable attributes at the time the instance was stored, those attributes may not be retrievable via search.

 ### Supported Search Parameters